bigeasy/stencil/diary.md

 class "__$stencil$__" and attributes on any type of item named "__$stencil$__".

 No need to random generate to avoid, or anything like that.

+## Require

+Note that, `require` is for static loading.
+Can you build using ESprima?